bensmrs/gendarme/README.md

 The library was originally named `Marshal`, but the author figured a bit late that a module of the same name was already in the standard library.
 “Gendarme” is one way to translate “Marshal” in French.

+Being a beta-grade library in active-when-the-author-needs-it-patched-for-his-other-projects development, several breaking changes may occur to Gendarme before version 1.0, but we try to make them as minimal as possible.

 ## Introduction
 ### Introductory example